AndreRH/hangover/README.md

 ### 1) How it works
 In fact it now uses the WoW64 support in Wine + an emulator to run e.g. ARM32 on x86_64 or i386 on ARM64.
 This is completely different from earlier versions of Hangover, which used QEMU and broke out of emulation at the win32 API level.
+Instead we now break out at the win32 syscall level.

 ### 2) Status
 While the overall stability was improved, expect crashes.

-Running x86_64 applications isn't supported anymore and won't be added back in the near future.
+PPC64le isn't supported anymore and won't be added back in the near future.
-Same for running on PPC64le.
+Same for running x86_64 applications, though it might be added back as soon as the ARM64EC support in Wine is ready.
 If you need those features, have a look at older releases before 0.8.x.

 Emulator integrations:

 - [QEMU](https://gitlab.com/qemu-project/qemu): Mostly done, though needs fixes for stability and CriticalSection
 - [FEX](https://github.com/FEX-Emu/FEX): Mostly done, though needs fixes for exceptions
-- [Box64](https://github.com/ptitSeb/box64/): started, not part of this repository yet, but available as [preview](https://www.patreon.com/posts/previews-82611984) (see below) :point_left:
+- [Box64](https://github.com/ptitSeb/box64/): Mostly done, but depends on the early 32-bit emulation of Box64
 - [Blink](https://github.com/jart/blink): started, not part of this repository yet
 - [Box32](https://news.itsfoss.com/box86-creator-ptitseb/): doesn't exist yet